Skip to content

 Speaking of drink, one thing you must do when you visit Bologna – or any Italian city, for that matter – is experience aperitivo.

-An aperitivo is a pre-dinner drink, usually alocholic, which is meant to stimulate the appetite.
+An aperitivo is a pre-dinner drink, usually alcoholic, which is meant to stimulate the appetite.
 These cocktails tend to be on the more dry and bitter side, such as the iconic Aperol spritz.
 Apparently, the idea is to cleanse the palette and wake up your digestive system, ready to eat!

 Here are some of the best places to head for aperitivo in Bologna: